AutoNFS: Automatic Neural Feature Selection: The proposed model

 A critical aspect of our algorithm is the temperature annealing schedule.
 We begin with a high temperature ($\tau=2.0$), which produces soft masks that allow gradient flow to all features.
 As training progresses, the temperature decays exponentially (typically with $\alpha=0.997$), causing the masks to become increasingly binary.
 This gradual transition serves multiple purposes:

-\begin{itemize} \item It allows the network to initially explore the full feature space. \item It enables progressive commitment to more discrete feature selection decisions. \item It leads to convergence on a nearly binary feature selection mask by the end of training. \end{itemize}
+\begin{compactitem} \item It allows the network to initially explore the full feature space. \item It enables progressive commitment to more discrete FS decisions. \item It leads to convergence on a nearly binary FS mask at the end of training. \end{compactitem}

 The annealing process effectively functions as a curriculum, starting with easier optimization (continuous selection) and progressively transitioning to harder optimization (discrete selection).
+This process is related to exploration-exploitation trade-off, which parallels fundamental concepts in reinforcement learning.